 Is it safe for me to take a statin while I am breastfeeding?

-Talk to your health care provider or contact MotherToBaby by phone, email, text, or web chat to speak with an information specialist about your specific treatment.
+Most statins are not recommended during breastfeeding.
+Talk to your healthcare provider or contact MotherToBaby by phone, email, text, or web chat to speak with an information specialist about your specific treatment.
 Be sure to talk to your healthcare providers about all of your breastfeeding questions.

 What if the father of the baby takes a statin?